 Student Enrollment Demographics

-Started in 1992, Atlanta Metropolitan College’s athletic program is part of the National Junior College Athletic Association (NJCAA).
+Started in 1992, the athletic program is part of the National Junior College Athletic Association (NJCAA).
 The college supports two intercollegiate teams—men’s basketball and women’s basketball.
 In their first year, the men’s basketball team took second place in the NJCAA Region 17 Conference, and continues to be a strong sports team.
-In addition, AMC has a spirited cheerleading squad and dance team who cheers at the basketball games.
-The team mascot is Red-Eyed Panthers.
+The team nickname is Red-Eyed Panthers.